Smertowing/Simple_Encrypters/README.md

   - RailFence
   - Vigenere Cipher
-  - A special case of the Cardano Crille (rotating square)
+  - A special case of the Cardano Crille (Rotating Square)